dqops/dqo/docs/working-with-dqo/installation/run-dqo-as-docker-container.md

     ```

 2. Create an empty folder where you want to create your `DQOps User Home`. `DQOps User Home` is a folder where
-    DQOps will store the metadata of imported data sources, the configuration of enabled data quality checks, and the
+    DQOps will store the metadata of imported data sources, the configuration of activated data quality checks, and the
     data quality results.

 3. Run DQOps Docker image